yogthos/clojure-error-message-catalog/README.md

 # clojure-error-message-catalog
-a catalog of common Clojure errors and what their meaning
+a catalog of common Clojure errors and their meanings